240624-Java-Full-Stack-HTD-Infosys/Notes/QC Study/java-advanced.md

  - How would you go about composing/combining multiple Consumers together?
  - What is the method signature of the abstract method in the Predicate interface?
  - What are the default methods of the Predicate interface?
- - What is the method signature of the abstract method in the Function interface?
  - What is a BiFunction?
  - When should you use IntSupplier versus Supplier<Integer>?
- - What is a Stream and how is it different than a Collection?
- - What are intermediate Stream operations?
-Name a few.
- - What are terminal Stream operations?
-Name a few.
  - What is the function of Stream#map, what does it take as a parameter?
  - What is the function of Stream#filter, what does it take as a parameter?
  - What is the function of Stream#reduce, what does it take as a parameter?
  - What is the function of Stream#flatMap, what does it take as a parameter?
  - Articulate the difference between Stream#map and Stream#flatMap.
- - Do Stream operations manipulate the collection being streamed?
  - How can you convert an array into a Stream?
- - What is an Optional?
  - What are some ways of making Optional objects, since its constructor is declared as private?